-Floor insulation boards, whether you opt for PIR or EPS insulation, are lightweight and easy to handle and fit.
+PIR roof insulation boards are lightweight and easy to handle and fit.
 These rigid insulation boards comply to all relevant industry standards and can help achieve excellent thermal performance.

 Cold roof construction is where the insulation is laid below the rafters, so the rafters are positioned outside of the insulated envelope of the building and remain cold.

 The cold roof method is generally more appropriate for refurbishments and loft or attic conversion projects, as it requires less disruption and cost than installing warm roof insulation in these cases.
 The layer of roof insulation can be laid below, or between and below, the existing rafters, so for insulating existing pitched roofs, cold roof construction is a much easier solution.